vesense/apachecon-acasia/content/sessions/datalake-906852.md

 Jinsong Zhou: Software engineer at Tencent, PPMC member of Apache Amoro (incubating)

 Jin Song Zhou, a software engineer at Tencent, brings 8 years of expertise in the fields of databases and big data.
-Currently leading the implementation of a lakehouse architecture based on Apache Iceberg at NetEase, also serving as a PPMC member for Apache Amoro (incubating), actively fostering community development.
+Currently leading the implementation of a lakehouse architecture based on Apache Iceberg at Tencent Cloud, also serving as a PPMC member for Apache Amoro (incubating), actively fostering community development.